 If remission or help may be available in relation to a particular charge it is indicated in the right hand column of the table above.
-Criteria for qualification for remission will be as follows:

-Parents in receipt of
+Criteria for qualification for remission will be as follows: Parents in receipt of

-- Income Support - Income-based Jobseeker's Allowance - Income-related Employment and Support Allowance - Support under part VI of the Immigration and Asylum Act 1999 - The guaranteed element of Pension Credit - Child Tax Credit (provided that Working Tax Credit is not also received and the family's annual gross income does not exceed £16,190) - Working Tax Credit run-on (this is paid for 4 weeks after an individual stops qualifying for Working Tax Credit) - Universal Credit (if the application was made on or after 1 April 2018, the family's income must be less than £7,400 per year - after tax and not including any benefits)
+- Income Support (IS) - Income-based Jobseeker's Allowance (IBJSA) - Children who receive IS or IBJSA in their own right are also entitled to receive free school meals. - Income-related Employment and Support Allowance - Support under part VI of the Immigration and Asylum Act 1999 - The guaranteed element of State Pension Credit - Child Tax Credit (provided that Working Tax Credit is not also received) and the family's annual income of no more than £16,190 - Where they are entitled to Child Tax Credit and also Working Tax Credit during the fourweek period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to free school meals - Universal Credit with an annual net earned income of no more than £7,400